gentoo-mirror/flewkey-overlay/README.txt

+flewkey-overlay

-Personal Gentoo overlay for flewkey.
+A personal Gentoo overlay for flewkey.
 Send me an e-mail if something is broken, and I will try to fix it.

 Use the folling command to add it with layman: